srayhit/MultipleObjectTrackingUsingKalmanFilter/README.md

 # MultipleObjectTrackingUsingKalmanFilter
 Its a demo of multiple object tracking using kalman filter.
 It uses Mathworks implementation of kalman filter based multi object tracking
-Download and Run multiObjectTracking.m file on matlab
+Download and Run multiObjectTracking.m file on matlab.

 ![Results](https://github.com/srayhit/MultipleObjectTrackingUsingKalmanFilter/Result_kalman.png)